Bloody Bloody Andrew Jackson

-Bloody Bloody Andrew Jackson is a rock musical with music and lyrics written by Michael Friedman and a book written by its director Alex Timbers.
+Bloody Bloody Andrew Jackson is a satirical historical rock musical with music and lyrics written by Michael Friedman and a book written by its director Alex Timbers.

-The show is a comedic historical rock musical about the founding of the Democratic Party.
+The show is about the founding of the Democratic Party.
 It redefines Andrew Jackson, America's seventh President, as an emo rock star and focuses on populism, the Indian Removal Act, and his relationship with his wife Rachel.

 Synopsis

 The show opens when the cast, dressed as 19th-century American cowboys and prostitutes, take the stage.
 They are led by Andrew Jackson.
-They sing about their eagerness to strip the English, Spanish, French, and, most importantly, the Native Americans, of their land in the US.
-Along with this, they sing of the desire to bring political power back to the public and away from the elite ("Populism Yea Yea").
+They sing about their eagerness to strip the English, Spanish, French, and, most importantly, the Native Americans, of their land in North America, and their desire to bring political power back to the public and away from the elite ("Populism, Yea Yea").
+This section also introduces the Storyteller, a historian who tells the audience what his legacy was after certain notable events.

 Jackson's childhood is shown in the Tennessee hills during the late 18th century.
 His family and the local shoe cobbler die of cholera and an Indian attack.
 This leads him to join the military, where he is imprisoned by the British.
-Jackson begins to express his disdain for the US government's lack of involvement with the people of the frontier and how he wishes someone would stand up to them ("I'm Not That Guy").
+Jackson begins to express his disdain for the U.S. government's lack of involvement with the people of the frontier and how he wishes someone would stand up to them ("I'm Not That Guy").

 Jackson is then shown as a young adult, regaling local tavern goers with his short meeting with George Washington.
 He is interrupted and attacked by several Spaniards.
 Jackson defeats them, but is injured in the process.
 A woman named Rachel helps him to recover from his injuries.
-They fall in love during his recovery and eventually marry, though Rachel is not yet divorced from her current husband ("Illness as Metaphor").
+They bond over a shared habit of self-harm, playing on emo music's frequent glorification of pain, and reference Illness as Metaphor by Susan Sontag as a way to ground their fantasies.
+Jackson and Rachel eventually marry, though Rachel is not yet divorced from her current husband ("Illness as a Metaphor").
 At the end of the song, news comes that British, Indian, and Spanish forces are making advances into American territory.
-Meanwhile, the US government continues to do nothing to stop the attacks.
-Jackson realizes that if he wants this cycle to end, he must change things himself ("I'm So That Guy").
+Meanwhile, the U.S. government continues to do nothing to stop the attacks.
+Jackson realizes that if he wants this cycle to end, he must change things himself and takes a stand, shooting the Storyteller in the neck and saying that he'll take it from there ("I'm So That Guy").

-Jackson organizes a militia to remove Indian Tribes throughout the Southeast both by force and negotiation ("Ten Little Indians").
-In the aftermath of a battle, he adopts a young Native American child named Lyncoya.
+Jackson organizes a militia to drive Indian nations out of the Southeast ("Ten Little Indians").
+In the aftermath of a battle, he adopts a young Native American child called Lyncoya.
 John Quincy Adams, Henry Clay, John Calhoun, and Martin Van Buren are introduced as they express their concern over Jackson's unauthorized territorial expansion.
 Jackson rebuffs their pleas, explaining how he has driven out the French and the Spanish, while acquiring more land than Thomas Jefferson.